omglazrgunpewpew/autocert/README.md

 - Set `$env:POSHACME_SKIP_UPGRADE_CHECK = $true` to prevent Posh-ACME from
   auto-updating during testing
-- Use `.\Build-Validation.ps1` for comprehensive code quality and validation checks
+- Use `.\Scripts\Build-Validation.ps1` for code quality and validation checks
 - The CI/CD pipeline automatically disables Posh-ACME updates for consistent builds